-We are excited to announce the launch of a new Higher National Certificate (HNC) in Biological Sciences in Industry which will be launching in September 2016.
+We are excited to announce the launch of a new Higher National Certificate (HNC) in Biological Sciences in Industry.
 This course is designed to run alongside the higher level apprenticeship for Laboratory Scientists, although it may be studied as a standalone qualification.
 It is expected that on successful completion of this course students will progress onto the Higher National Diploma (HND) in Biological Sciences in Industry that will follow on from this course.

 GCSE or Level 2 Maths and English and one of the following: